-Liverpool's Anfield gig plans criticised
+Liverpool's Anfield gigs plan criticised

 Liverpool FC wants to host a wider range of sporting activities for example American football and Gaelic games as well as rugby league and rugby union matches.

-It is proposing to stage such concerts in May and June after the football season has ended for up to 50,000 fans which is lower than the match day attendance.
+It is also proposing to stage concerts in May and June for up to 50,000 fans which is lower than the match day attendance.

-But Labour Councillor Jane Corbett, who represents Everton ward, has objected arguing that extended use at the end of the season will mean no respite for local residents.
+But Labour councillor Jane Corbett, who represents Everton ward, has objected arguing that extended use at the end of the season will mean no respite for local residents.

-Her fellow Labour councillors Ros Groves and Billy Marrat, who represent Anfield ward, have raised concerns about late night noise along with the loss of privacy and the risk of increased anti-social behaviour.
+Her fellow councillors Ros Groves and Billy Marrat, who represent Anfield ward, also raised concerns about late night noise along with the loss of privacy and the risk of increased anti-social behaviour.

 They also claimed the club just carried out a basic consultation process without "engaging" with local people.